apache/apisix-website/website/blog/2021/06/28/why-we-need-Apache-APISIX.md

 ![API gateway](https://static.apiseven.com/202108/20210625019.png)

 For traditional LB and API Gateway scenarios, APISIX has the advantage of going from static to all dynamic, no more reloads, as many tech companies start with a half hour NGINX reload.
-The aforementioned grayscale scenario of moduloing based on request id can be easily done in APISIX using fine-grained routing.
+The aforementioned canary release scenario of moduloing based on request id can be easily done in APISIX using fine-grained routing.

 ![API gateway](https://static.apiseven.com/202108/20210625020.png)